byceps/byceps/README.rst

 organizing LAN parties as well as concepts and source code developed for more than a decade.

+Parties using BYCEPS:

-Since 2014 BYCEPS is the foundation of the public website and local party intranet of the LANresort_ (300+ attendees) event series.
+- Since 2014, BYCEPS is the foundation of the public website and local party intranet of the LANresort_ (300+ attendees) event series.

-In 2016 and 2017, respectively, `LANresort Bostalsee`_ and NorthCon_
+- In 2016, `LANresort Bostalsee`_ was launched on BYCEPS.
-(1,300+ attendees) have been (re-)launched on BYCEPS.
+- In 2017 NorthCon_ (1,300+ attendees) was relaunched on BYCEPS.

 .. _LANresort: https://www.lanresort.de/